tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 If this is something you are interested in, drop me a line, send me a link to relevant information implementations or send a PR.

+I am currently investigating chaining multiple rp2040 chips to multiple chains of HUB75 panels to improve the image stability and the number of supported chained panels.
+Current thinking is rpi5 has 2 spi lines which are capable of 50Mhz operation.
+Split between 4 rp2040s that allows for 25Mhz data update to each rp2040.
+With 8 panels attached to each rp2040 we could address 32 panels with 100Mhz total bandwidth.
+If we down sample frame data to a 256 color palette, we can send data to 1 pixel as a single byte.
+This would allow us to send a single frame of 8 panels in 32KB. at 60fps we have 1.9MB/s per rp2040.
+This data can be sent at 16Mhz.
+This could allow us to send SPI data to up to 6 rp2040 chips at 16Mhz each and 60fps with 8 panels on each rp2040.

+The frame data would have a 256 entry 32bcm pallette for a total of 1024 bytes at the beginning on the frame describing the 256 colors in the frame's pallette. each pixel could then be sent as a single byte as a lookup to the pallette color.
+This would allow us to send data 3x faster to the rp2040 chips.

+Once frame data was loaded on the rp2040 chip. pio would use a lookup table from raw frame bytes to bcm data and shift out to the 6 color registers on the current BCM cycle.
+This data format would allow us to store a huge amount of image data in the rp2040 256KB sRAM which still maintaining good color response and excellent refresh rates.
+This method would also allow us to shift in data faster than the pi5 20Mhz upper limit on GPIO and clock data in at the limit of the HUB75 panels (32-40Mhz)

+So far I have only been working on the math to see if this makes any sense.
+Since it seems possible I might make a rp2040 implementation and see if 50Mhz bandwidth is achievable over grounded cat5e.
+After that, programming the PIO to perform the BCM pallete lookup and shit out the data at 20Mhz+ will be the final test to see if this is a viable method of controlling additional panels at a high refresh rate.

 Compiler Flags
 --------------